10 Subtle Signs of Disease Your Feet Can Reveal

 You notice: A straight line under your toenails

 It could be: Skin cancer.
 A dark, vertical line underneath a toenail could be acral lentiginous melanoma, or hidden melanoma—a form of the skin cancer that appears on obscure body parts.
 (Other hidden melanomas include eye melanoma and mouth melanoma.)
 “It will be a black line from the base of your nail to the end of the nail,” says Pichney.
 “It should be seen by a podiatrist or dermatologist.
 You want to make sure it’s not cancer, but it may be a fungus, which is usually yellow-brown and sporadic throughout the whole nail.”
+Here’s what else can cause a black toenail and how to treat it.

 You notice: A suddenly high arch

 It could be: Nerve damage.
 “Most high-arched feet are associated with some form of underlying neuromuscular condition,” says Pichney.
 “If someone experiences thinning of the arch muscles in the foot, it could be an indication of a neurological condition called Charcot-Marie-Tooth (CMT).”
 An inherited disorder that damages the peripheral nerves (those outside the brain and spinal cord), CMT can also cause changes in gait, numbness in the feet, difficulty balancing, loss of muscles in the lower legs, and later on, similar symptoms in the arms and hands.
 See your doctor if you notice abnormalities.
 “For anything that’s different or changes when it comes to the foot, see your podiatrist right away,” says Reid.
-Also, watch out for these 42 strange symptoms that signal a serious disease.

 - Medline Plus: "Thyroid Problems."